Sunday Soirée at DANIEL

 Executive chef, Aquavit

-Emma Bengtsson, an innovative and reputable mentor chef, led Aquavit in NYC to two Michelin stars within a year of becoming Executive Chef.
-She became the first Swedish woman to hold two stars and the second in the U.S. Known for elegant Nordic dishes, she was also granted the prestigious Michelin Mentor Chef Award in 2003.
+Emma Bengtsson, known as an innovative and reputable mentor chef, has vibrantly taken hold of New York diners with elegant Nordic dishes that push the boundaries of simple flavors and favorite dishes of the region.
+Under her tutelage, the restaurant Aquavit in NYC was awarded two Michelin stars within the same year of her promotion to Executive Chef.
+This award made her the first Swedish woman to continuously hold two Michelin stars and only the second in the United States after Dominique Crenn.
+Chef Bengtsson was also granted the Mentor Chef Award by Michelin in 2003.

 Rawia Bishara